Concordium/concordium-node/concordium-node/README.md

 ```

 # Obtaining documentation
-The output is placed in `target/doc` by default.
+The output is placed in [./target/doc](./target/doc) by default.
 ```console
 $> cargo doc
 ```

-To automatically open the browser with the documentation once it is generated to
+To automatically open the browser with the documentation once it is generated use the `--open` flag.
 ```console
 $> cargo doc --open
 ```